to start an in-memory database

 - list tables in

-sql connection
+sql connectionchunk

 3 Query data from DuckDB